Natsume-197/NadeOCR/README.md

 - Add support for running on startup (Windows/Linux).

 ## License
-This software is licensed under the GPLv3.
+This software is licensed under the GPLv3 (see LICENSE) and uses third party libraries that are distributed under their own terms (see LICENSE-3RD-PARTY).

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P3EID5N)